kensanata/just-halberds/Knives.md

 The story of these people is our story.

-The dice are rolled when something with exciting consequences happens and you want to leave the outcome to chance.
-Do people succeed in their project or not?
+The dice are rolled when something with exciting consequences happens and we want to leave the outcome to chance.
+Do our people succeed in their project or not?
+And what happens afterwards?

-This is a variant of the *Halberts* game where your character doesn’t start fully fleshed out.
-Instead, you start as a young adult, with nothing but a knife.
-And you’re not trained in knife fighting.

 ## Character Creation